3starblaze/gdextension-util/README.md

 Our Node doesn't do much but it's a good start.
 If you open Godot and try to make a Node, you will see it in the menu with the standard Node icon.

 ![MyCustomNode in Godot editor](./assets/MyCustomNode_screenshot.png)

+### Hello my custom node! (with props)

+This time we will add some complexity by adding two properties to our class -- amplitude and frequency.
+As you can notice this addition doubled our file size and it incorporates several important concepts that you will need to utilize during your GDExtension programming journey.
+We will first start with the goal and then explain the additions.

+What do we need to do in order to support properties?
+We need to update our `GDExtensionClassCreationInfo2` struct and define:
+- `.set_func` -- setter
+- `.get_func` -- getter
+- `.get_property_list_func` -- return a list of available properties
+- `.free_property_list_func` -- destroy the list of properties that was created by `.get_property_list_func`

+We first want to think about what properties we have.
+I want `amplitude` and `frequency` which are Godot floats (C doubles).
+I defined some property information in `my_custom_class_props` which I will then use in `.get_property_list_func`.

+So let's look at `.get_property_list_func` signature.
+We get our instance, a pointer where we write how many properties we have and finally we return the list.
+If you look at `size_t n` definition, you will see a "trick" to calculate array item count which means I don't have to hardcode the size.
+Then we make the properties.

+So what is `GDExtensionPropertyInfo`?
+It has a type which is the Godot variant type of property.
+Then we have a name, self-explanatory.
+Then we have a class name.
+I find it weird that property has to know that information but I don't make the rules, I just set the field.
+Then we have property hints which adds some constraints that makes the property easier to edit.
+We could add a range but we will just mark our properties without any hints.
+There's also hint string which seems to include some metadata for a specific hint we use.
+Check out `PropertyHint` enum in [@GlobalScope docs](https://docs.godotengine.org/en/stable/classes/class_@globalscope.html) We don't have any hints so there's not much we can do in that regard.
+I tried setting that field to NULL but I segfaulted so that means you should put an empty string if you don't care about this field.
+Finally we have usage flags.
+There's documentation in GlobalScope docs for `PropertyUsageFlags` enum but to be honest I don't see anything helpful there, so I am going with the default option which is 6 (2 for storage + 4 for editor).

+Nothing interesting in `.free_property_list_func`, we just free what we had previously allocated.

+Then we have setters and getters.
+First of all we need to store amplitude and frequency in our struct, so we made a `prop_state` struct in our `my_custom_class_t` struct, so that we can keep track of those values.
+I then updated `my_custom_class_init` to initialize my properties to some distinct values so that I can be certain that everything works correctly.

+Now it's time to start working on getter.
+I can't start with a setter because I wouldn't be able to observe the results as easily.
+Anyhow, let's take a look at the function signature.
+We get our instance and we get a string name for the property that is being asked.
+Then we have `r_ret` to set our return value and we have to return a boolean.
+I think we have to return true on success and false on failure.

+Anyhow, we need to be able to check what property is being asked.
+The whole purpose of StringName is getting fast comparisons which more or less hints that we need to use `==` on that StringName.
+We need an `amplitude` StringName and `frequency` StringName.
+Getter is being called several times per second which is not that much but we will employ a simple performance optimization measure and store those string names in `gd_extension_helper.string_name`, so that we don't have to reconstruct them all the time.

+Okay, we need to be able to compare them.
+We need to get a function that can do the equality comparison.
+First we obtain `gd_extension.variant_get_ptr_operator_evaluator` and then ask for StringName equality comparison operator and store it in `gd_extension_helper.misc.string_name_eq_op`.
+We also made `string_name_eq` so that we can get a bool directly and make our code a little cleaner.

+Now it's just a matter of some if statements to determine the property that needs to be obtained.
+Of course, we can't return a plain double, we have to wrap it in a Variant.
+We make `gd_extension_helper.wrap.type_double` which is equal `gd_extension.get_variant_from_type_constructor(GDEXTENSION_VARIANT_TYPE_FLOAT)` and now we can easily turn those plain doubles into Variants.

+With these steps we have our getter working and now it's time to work on the setter.
+We use the same `string_name_eq` we have defined before to match the properties.
+For type safety reasons, we first have to ensure that a correct type is passed.
+If the type is okay, we unwrap the value and save it.
+Unwrap function is retrieved similarly to wrap function.
+Be careful not to mix unwrapping with wrapping because they have the same signature (speaking from experience).

+After that is done, our humble Node class now supports properties.
+You can change them and you can also revert them.